AudenCote/MPATH/README.md

 # MPATH
-This is an R library for analysis of differential expression of genes in human mitochondria-related pathways, developed by the Woods lab at Northeastern University.
+This is an R library for analysis of differential expression of genes in human mitochondria-related pathways.

 ### Install as an R library
 The code can be installed using devtools: